Julie Moore Fact Sheet

-- In the aftermath of the Ia Drang battles, she followed the taxis carrying the casualty notifications to comfort the family.
-Visited every family to help and attended every local funeral.
+- In the aftermath of the Ia Drang battles, she followed in the wake of the taxis carrying the casualty notifications to comfort the family.

 - Horrified that she was not made aware of the funeral for Sgt Jack Gell, the first casualty buried at Fort Benning, she called Suvivors Assistance and demanded to be notified of all funerals for 1st Battalion men.
 She attended every subsequent ceremony.